Skip to content

 CLI & SDK

-• open-managed-agents — a Node CLI for scripting against the API.
+• @openma/cli — a Node CLI for scripting against the API.

 Terminal window